RAF staff concerns a priority, says chief

 He said the issues would be the focus of an RAF board meeting on 7 September.

-The Royal Air Force has faced a summer of bad headlines - highlighting its continuing struggles to train pilots, the concerns over diversity targets and allegations concerning the Red Arrows.
+The Royal Air Force has faced a summer of bad headlines - highlighting its continuing struggles to train pilots, the concerns over diversity targets and the claims concerning the Red Arrows aerobatic team.

-The Sun reported last week that one of the team's elite pilots had been suspended, while another had resigned in protest at a "toxic culture", and another pilot had moved on for unexplained reasons.
+The Sun reported last week that one of the team's elite pilots had been suspended, while another had resigned in protest at a "toxic culture", and one had moved on for unexplained reasons.

 The Chief of the Air Staff had already ordered an inquiry into the Red Arrows, which started last December and has still to be finished.
-The Times reported that it has highlighted allegations of bullying, misogyny, sexual harassment and drunkenness and included complaints from young female recruits.
+The Times reported that it has also concerned allegations of misogyny and included complaints from young female recruits.

 His letter has now raised questions about leadership, with it appearing to be a sign that the criticism, and potential reputational damage, is being felt right at the top.